Sharing Our Wellness is a conversation about mental wellbeing.

 Though everyone’s mood changes all the time, for many people, feeling confident in themselves, engaged with life, able to cope and to experience a healthy range of emotions is not a given.
 Some people experience poor wellbeing but don’t call it depression or anxiety.
 For others, circumstances have compelled them to accept a diagnosis of their problem and to try to improve things.
 Mental wellbeing can be a difficult subject to broach but at Macc, with our long history of supporting local voluntary organisations, we know about the fantastic work the voluntary and community sector are doing to support local people.
 Too often, our conversations are about what doesn’t work, what isn’t good and what’s missing.
-So, rooted in community and in diversity we promoted a citywide conversation in winter 2018 about how to improve mental wellbeing and to find out from the people who know: what works.
-The results of this projects can be found below and in the links for each organisation.
+So, rooted in community and in diversity we have promoted a citywide conversation about how to improve mental wellbeing and to find out from the people who know: what works.
+The results of this campaign can be found below and in the links for each organisation.

-Sharing Our Wellness mini-grants were awarded to:
+Sharing Our Wellness 2019 Round 2 mini-grants were awarded to:

 Back on Track